gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: metropolis-transition

-      Randomly chooses a new state up or down, then uses the Metropolis critera to decide whether to accept or reject:
+      Randomly chooses a new state up or down, then uses the Metropolis criteria to decide whether to accept or reject:
       Min{1,exp(-(beta_new u_new - beta_old u_old)}

    .. mdp-value:: barker-transition

-      Randomly chooses a new state up or down, then uses the Barker transition critera to decide whether to accept or reject: exp(-beta_new u_new)/(exp(-beta_new u_new)+exp(-beta_old u_old))
+      Randomly chooses a new state up or down, then uses the Barker transition criteria to decide whether to accept or reject: exp(-beta_new u_new)/(exp(-beta_new u_new)+exp(-beta_old u_old))

    .. mdp-value:: gibbs